samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-Mid_Volume.md

 # Trainer Road Plan: Olympic Distance Triathlon - Mid Volume

+> Trying to squeeze any final improvements out of your highest sustainable power
+> & pace while also subjecting you to the exact types of rigors you'll face on
+> race day, these final weeks of highly specialized training will challenge you
+> in every possible way before tapering your training just in time for your key
+> event(s).

 ## Week 1

 > _Tuesday_ **Ramp Test** Time to account for the improvement yielded by the